na-na-hi/renget/archive/Dyingwarrior.md

 # DyingWarrior's Bots
 ->![And yes, we may all be headed straight to hell.
 But what better place for us than this?
 It's our only home.
 Our heaven and our hell This...is Outer Heaven.](https://files.catbox.moe/m4zo0s.jpg)<-
 ***
-No more AI that I have access to anymore.
-So my card making journey ends at the moment.
  I make whatever comes to mind, coom or otherwise.
 Just trying to have fun.
 Catbox links are more up to date.

 ***